UoMResearchIT/matlab-novice/episodes/06-func.md

 ```
 There are several files worth of data to be converted from AIU to IIU: is there a way we can do this quickly and
 conveniently?
 If we have to re-enter the conversion formula multiple times, the chance of us getting the constants
 wrong is high.
-Thankfully there is a convenient way to teach MATLAB new to do new things, like our conversion formula.
+Thankfully there is a convenient way to teach MATLAB how to do new things, like our converting AIU to IIU.
 We can do this by writing a function.

-We have already used a few predefined MATLAB functions which we can pass arguments to.
+We have already used some predefined MATLAB functions which we can pass arguments to.
 How can we define our own?
 A
 MATLAB function *must* be saved in a text file with a `.m` extension.
 The name of the file must be the same as the name
 of the function defined in the file.